GovTechSG/adex-ug/FAQs/Maintenance.md

 ## When is the scheduled maintenance window for ADEX?

 The scheduled maintenance window for ADEX is every Wednesday evening from 6PM to 12AM Thursday morning (SGT).
-However, please note that we will not have a maintenance window every week.
+However, please note that we may not have a maintenance window every week.
 If we do schedule a maintenance window, we will use the specified window and inform users via email at least 3 working days in advance.

 ## How can I subscribe to or unsubscribe from ADEX email notifications?

-To submit your request, please send an email to sense@tech.gov.sg.
+To submit your request, please submit your request via this link https://go.gov.sg/adexsupport.
 Our team will review your request and respond to you as soon as possible.

 ## Will the whole ADEX System be down during a maintenance window?